ancap-ch/from-en/README.md

 This project aims to facilitate writing, translation and publication (digital files) of *libertarian* and *anarcho-capitalist* text resources.

+# Contributing

 This is the root README file of *utopian* branch.
 Each language has a directory, which also has their own README file.
 Each language contains books or essays projects inside, which are a folder each one, with their own README files as well.

-Please, read those README files of the language and book/essay project *before* starting to contribute.
+Please, read this and those README files of the language and book/essay project *before* starting to contribute.
 Also, please check the community out, if any, of that language.
 Finally, I suggest you to *read some of the book*, partially translated, before starting a new translation or proofreading contribution.

+*Please*, check your virtual footprint of your internet usage.
+The texts regard the field of ethics, economics and philosophy, so we don't know how a given government official could decide to react to any sharing of the translated material from this Github repository.
+I would recommend you to use a new email, fake username and a VPN, if you should feel it's risky but you are still interested in contributing.

+# Technical Workflow

 Technically, this is how the workflow unfolds:
 Besides this *utopian* branch, there are also the *master*, the *l10n_master* and *production* branches.
 Direct translations of the textual files should be pushed into this (*utopian*) branch.
 The *master* branch is used to upload english (original) files to crowdin, and to serve as a reference.
 Crowdin pushes it's users translations into the *l10n_master* branch, which will sporatically merged into this *utopian* branch.
 So if you intend to translate on crowdin, please, check if the file has been translated into the *utopian* branch first, because github translations on *utopian* will **not** be overwritten by crowdin translations.
 On a daily basis, the *utopian* branch translations will merge into the *production* branch, and PDF/Ebooks files will be created based on that (*production*) branch.

+# Language Table

 The table below shows it's books/essays publications, daily generated, on Google Drive; It also shows the github project folder on *utopian* branch, for an easier access; Github proofreaders team, so you can visualize the users; and also, the language community available for general posting and discussion (the scope is not limited to the translation of the texts).